HannesLindahl/ana-cnn-classification/README.md

 ## Requirements

-The code was developed and tested using:
+The code for the original models were developed and tested using:

 * Python 3.10+
 * TensorFlow 2.15